dobromir-hristov/vuelidate-error-extractor/docs-source/multi_error_extractor.md

 # Multi Error Extractor
 The Multi Error Extractor is a component that displays all the errors of a form.

-It can receive a validator object either from a direct prop or via a `formWrapper`, see [Using a Form Wrapper](form_wrapper.md).
+It can receive a validator object either from a direct prop or via a `FormWrapper`, see [Using a Form Wrapper](form_wrapper.md).
 An `attributes` prop cam be passed to identify each field's name in the form.
 Passing a local `attributes` prop will override the global `attributes`.

 The component does not come with any special styling or markup.
 We do however provide optional prebuilt templates for Foundation6 and Bootstrap3.